Winter Hiking Tips

 Long-sleeved wicking tee base layer.
 Realistically almost any shirt that wicks sweat (i.e. isn’t cotton) will do the trick here, it doesn’t have to be expensive or fancy.

 We have several ancient EMS Techwicks that get year-round use on the their own, or over a t-shirt.
 I have a Smartwool long sleeve base layer I really like (Sport 250, merino blend.
-It’s warm but think to fit under everything.
+It’s warm but thin to fit under everything).

 Insulated bottoms.
 These are skin-tight to be worn under other layers.
-Generally we fit these under our normal hiking pants and sometimes I’ll use them under a pair of fleece exercise pants.
+Generally we fit a base layer bottom under our normal hiking pants and sometimes I’ll use them under a pair of fleece exercise pants.

 We have older Under Armour Cold Gear bottoms but even an inexpensive pair of thin tights will add some warmth.
 Also adding an insulated top is an option to keep the bulk down, but we just layer instead.